MartinPetkov/GCTF2021BeginnersQuestWriteups/17-misc-golf/README.md

   return True
 ```

-This can be optimized a bit since numbers in Python can be [tested as booleans](https://docs.python.org/3/library/stdtypes.html#truth-value-testing) - for example, is `0` is False and `1` is True.
-We can also use the [`all()`](https://docs.python.org/3/library/functions.html#all) fucntion to check that all the values are True.
+This can be optimized a bit since in Python numbers can be [tested as booleans](https://docs.python.org/3/library/stdtypes.html#truth-value-testing) - for example, `0` is False and `1` is True.
+We can also use the [`all()`](https://docs.python.org/3/library/functions.html#all) function to check that all the values are True.

 ```python
 def is_prime(n):
   return all([n % i for i in range(2,n)])
 ```

 That's nice.
-Now let's use this in for `NUMBERS`, but since we're not going to reuse the `is_prime` function, let's just inline it.
+Now let's use this in for `NUMBERS`, but since we're not going to reuse the `is_prime` function, let's just inline it with a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).

 ```python
 NUMBERS = [n for n in range(2,8000) if all(n%i for i in range(2,n))]